-The Fund is an actively-managed exchange-traded fund ("ETF") that seeks to achieve its investment objective by investing in two complimentary investment strategies, a U.S. Equity strategy and a Managed Futures strategy.
-The Fund uses leverage to "stack" the total return of holdings in the Fund's U.S. Equity strategy together with the potential returns of the Fund's Managed Futures strategy.
-Essentially, one dollar invested in the Fund provides approximately one dollar of exposure to the Fund's U.S. Equity strategy and approximately one dollar of exposure to the Fund's Managed Futures strategy.
-So, the return of the Managed Futures strategy (minus the cost of financing) is essentially stacked on top of the returns of the U.S. Equity strategy.
+The Fund is an exchange-traded fund ("ETF") that employs a hybrid management approach to achieve its investment objective by investing in two complementary strategies: a U.S. Equity strategy and a Gold/Bitcoin strategy.
+The Fund uses leverage to "stack" the total return of holdings in the Fund's U.S. Equity strategy together with the potential returns of the Fund's Gold/Bitcoin strategy.
+Essentially, one dollar invested in the Fund provides approximately one dollar of exposure to the Fund's Gold/Bitcoin strategy and approximately one dollar of exposure to the Fund's Gold/Bitcoin strategy.
+So, the return of the Gold/Bitcoin strategy (minus the cost of financing) is essentially stacked on top of the returns of the U.S. Equity strategy.